 - After Aeroseal: 77 CFM of leakage

-It was for this reason that Nemar Technology Group (NTG), an HVAC service company specializing in the medical and pharmaceutical industry, wanted to ensure that the ductwork serving the building’s 40+ air handing units was as tight as possible.
+In an effort to ensure a proper indoor environment, Nemar Technology Group (NTG), an HVAC service company, wanted to ensure the ductwork serving the building’s 40+ air handing units was as airtight as possible.
 Initial problems balancing the new systems alerted NTG’s president Jose Hiraldo to the presence of leaks in the existing duct system.
-He knew that duct leakage was not only related to performance issues, but that it would also affect energy costs and the HVAC system’s ability to properly control humidity.
+He knew that duct leakage was not only related to performance issues but that it would also affect energy costs and the HVAC system’s ability to properly control humidity.

-Alerted to the problem, Pfizer brought in manual sealers to tighten the ductwork.
-Unfortunately, gaining adequate access to much of the duct system was difficult at best.
+Alerted to the problem, Pfizer brought in contractors to seal the ductwork by hand (e.g. mastic/tape).
+Unfortunately, gaining adequate access to hard-to-reach sections of the duct system was difficult at best.
 A lot of the ductwork was insulated and encased in metal sheeting.
-The demolition and repair associated with sealing this type of ductwork using traditional methods proved too disruptive and too expensive to implement.
-After several failed attempts at manual sealing, Hiraldo knew he had to find a better solution.
+The demolition and repair associated with sealing this type of ductwork using hand sealing alone proved too disruptive and too expensive to implement.
+After several failed attempts at hand sealing, Hiraldo knew he had to find a better solution.

-Once he was convinced that the aeroseal technology held the key to solving their problems, Hiraldo set up meetings between Aeroseal and Pfizer engineers.
-If the duct sealing technology actually delivered as promised, Pfizer would not only gain proper environmental control over its manufacturing facility, but, according to Aeroseal, the company would save a tremendous amount in energy costs as well.
+Hiraldo’s research lead him to Aeroseal’s duct sealing technology.
+If the duct sealing technology actually delivered as promised, then Pfizer would not only gain proper environmental control over its manufacturing facility but, according to Aeroseal, the company would save a tremendous amount in energy costs as well.
 Based on what they had learned, Pfizer decided to proceed with an initial pilot project focused on sealing the ductwork servicing one of the main manufacturing building’s HVAC systems, including a huge silica dehumidification unit.
-If the duct sealing was successful, the dehumidifier would work more efficiency while, at the same time, cost less to operate.
+If the Aeroseal project was successful, then the dehumidifier would work more efficiently while, at the same time, cost less to operate.

-From equipment setup to actual sealing, the aeroseal process took NTG two days to complete, followed by a repeat of performance measurements.
+From equipment setup to actual sealing, the Aeroseal process took NTG two days to complete, followed by a repeat of performance measurements.
 Results showed a 97% reduction in leakage.
-Even after increasing the airflow to meet the building’s design amount, NTG calculated that the post sealed system generated nearly $35,000 in annual energy savings.
+Even after increasing the airflow to meet the building’s design amount, NTG calculated that the post-seal HVAC system generated nearly $35,000 in annual energy savings.
 It is expected that actual annual savings from this pilot project alone will exceed this amount when the reduction in sensible cooling load of the primary cooling coil and the reduction in latent cooling load of both coils are included.